-Deborah Moggach has written 18 novels and many screenplays.
-Her latest novel and adaptation, Something to Hide, was published in 2015.
-The film rights have been optioned to Origin Pictures/BBC Films.
-Her adaptations of other writers’ work include Nancy Mitford’s Love in a Cold Climate, The Diary of Anne Frank for BBC1 and Anne Fine’s Goggle-Eyes, which won the Writers’ Guild Award for Best Adapted TV Serial.
+Deborah Moggach has written 20 novels and many screenplays.
+Her most recent novel, The Black Dress was published on 22 July 2021 and Fool For Love, a collection of Deborah’s short stories was released in 2022.
+Her novel and adaptation, The Carer, was published in Summer 2019 and is optioned by Noho Film and TV.
+Adaptations of other writers’ work include Nancy Mitford’s Love in a Cold Climate, The Diary of Anne Frank for BBC1 and Anne Fine’s Goggle-Eyes, which won the Writers’ Guild Award for Best Adapted TV Serial.

 Deborah’s screenplay for the 2005 Working Title movie of Pride and Prejudice, starring Keira Knightley and Matthew McFadyen, was nominated for a BAFTA.
 Other Moggach novels have been adapted by Deborah for television – Seesaw, Close Relations, Stolen and Final Demand.

-Tulip Fever based on her novel of the same name has been produced by Alison Owen for Monumental Films/The Weinstein Company, starring Christoph Waltz, Alicia Vikander, Judi Dench and Tom Hollander is scheduled to open early in 2017.
-Deborah’s novel Heartbreak Hotel is optioned to and is in development with Monumental Films.
-In The Dark is optioned to Buccaneer Media and is in development with the BBC.
+Tulip Fever based on her novel of the same name was produced by Alison Owen for Monumental Films/The Weinstein Company, starring Christoph Waltz, Alicia Vikander, Judi Dench and Tom Hollander, it opened in the US Summer 2017 and the UK in December 2018.

 Rochelle Stevens represents Deborah’s dramatic rights and dramatic writing.